ChilliCream/graphql-workshop/docs/1-creating-a-graphql-server-project.md

     ![Connect to GraphQL server with Banana Cake Pop](images/2-bcp-connect-to-server.png)

-1. Click in the schema explorer and click on the `speakers` field in order to check the return type of the `speakers` field.
+1. Click on Schema Reference, click on Objects and click on the `speakers` field in order to check the return type of the `speakers` field.
    **Note**: You might have to reload the schema, you can do so by clicking the refresh-button in the upper-right corner.

     ![Explore GraphQL schema with Banana Cake Pop](images/3-bcp-schema-explorer.png)